Is Health Care a Good Career Path? Outlook, Jobs, and More

 Health care in the United States is a booming industry with a wide range of jobs offering salaries exceeding the national median.
 While the Covid-19 pandemic illustrated the importance of health care professionals across the country, the truth is that the health care industry has been projected to grow for some time – even before the pandemic.

 One of the primary factors driving the need for health care in the United States is an aging population requiring an increased need for medical services.
-According to a 2018 study conducted by the United States Census Bureau, for example, the number of people age 65 and older in the country is projected to exceed the number of people age 18 and younger by 2034 [1].
-And, that divide is only projected to widen in the coming decades.
+According to a 2024 report by the Congressional Budget Office, the number of Americans age 65 or older is growing at a faster rate than their younger counterparts ages 23 to 54: 1.1 percent compared to 0.3 percent [1].

 Coursera Plus